Some of the photographs featured in this article are available for sale in limited editions.

 Photograph of a wave submerging the Four lighthouse under a stormy sky on the right and its framed image on the left

-The Four lighthouse known for its large waves in stormy weather, has been keeping watch for 150 years.
-First lit in March 1874, it stands between the English Channel and the Atlantic, visible from the GR34 at Landunvez and Porspoder.
-Built in four years on the Roche du Four, it resembles the Pierres Noires lighthouse.
-These twin lighthouses guide sailors through the dangerous Le Four channel.
+The Four lighthouse, , well-known for the immense waves that crash against its walls during storms, it was first lit in March 1874.
+Located between the English Channel and the Atlantic, it can be seen from the GR34 trail at Landunvez and Porspoder.
+Built over four years on the Four rock, it resembles the Pierres Noires lighthouse.
+These twin lighthouses guide sailors through the perilous Four channel.

 Storms at Le Four lighthouse are not only spectacular, they can also be deadly.
 On 27 April 1873, when construction of the lighthouse was not yet complete, a "dull wave" capsized a boat carrying supplies and materials, killing three sailors.